 We moved to Jamaica, Queens, when I was five, and my mom had a field day.
 We lived behind Goose Pond Park.
 So, naturally, I was climbing trees and hoping fences, and my mom didn’t seem to mind.
 Some of her friends said that I was a tomboy.
 My mom told them to mind their own business, that I was just being a healthy kid.

-As was my mom’s philosophy, she thought the best way to know what you wanted in life was to try a bit of everything, and then you could decide with an educated judgement.
+As was my mom’s philosophy, she thought the best way to know what you wanted in life was to try a bit of everything, and then you could decide with an first hand knowledge what you liked or didn’t like. .
 So my mom introduced me to karate (where my sister and I were the only girls allowed to spar with the boys, while my dad placed bets on us); ballet (where I was not a pillar of grace but at least I saw what I looked like in a tutu); transcendental yoga (where I wanted to trade in my mantra for a newer one); and the Ouija board (where my mom tried to bless the board with holy water after The Exorcist came out).
 My mom gave me a sense of wonder and a desire to explore the world.

 In college I upped the ante when I went skydiving with my friend Sheldon.
 I think at that point my mom started to worry a bit, but instead of telling me to not try the adventures, she just insisted on coming along, saying a prayer, and being the camera person with the hopes that if had it on film I wouldn’t have the desire to do it again.

-As I got older, the search for more adventures continued.
-And that’s where I ran into a problem.
-I loved sharing these adventures and not all my friends, especially my girlfriends, were willing to do the so called “crazy” things I liked to do.
-My one adventurous female friend, Vivian Kalman, who introduced me to the world of scuba diving and was always ready to hop a park fence, moved away.
+As I got older, my one adventurous female friend, Vivian Kalman, who introduced me to the world of scuba diving and was always ready to hop a park fence, moved away.
 So I decided to unleash my thrill seeking passions on the unsuspecting men in the dating world.
-Before long, I’d made a spirit of adventure and competitiveness, along with a good sense of humor, an absolute requirement for my men.
+Before long, I’d made a spirit of adventure and competitiveness, along with a good sense of humor, an absolute requirement in my men.

 I married two men, and I think I wore them out.
+The third one, Steve, I’m still with after 20 years but I think that’s because he doesn’t do every adventure with me, but has no problem me running off with a friend to do it…in fact he prefers it.
 I have a very high energy for life, and I tend to be (okay, I’m really) competitive, but always with a playful spirit.